The pair immediately decided to employ shades of pink, The Daily Edited Boutique in Melbourne signature colour, throughout the 60 square-metre space.

 Any pre-existing decorative elements were removed to allow a handful of fixtures, such as the globular pendant lamps and gridded shelving unit, to act as focal points.
 LED strip lighting is installed above display nooks and behind the partition wall, to give the store a slightly futuristic feel.

 As well as introducing new poured-terrazzo floors, the designers added a large panel of glass at the front of the store, to make it seem more open and inviting to passersby.
+This added touch definitely made The Daily Edited Boutique in Melbourne difficult to miss.

 Pattern Studio previously worked with the brand on its store in Sydney’s Westfield shopping centre.